|

 passwd [options] [LOGIN]

 The passwd command changes passwords for user accounts.
-A normal
+A regular

-user may only change the password for their own account, while
+user can only change the password for their own account, while the

-the superuser may change the password for any account. passwd
+superuser can change the password for any account.
+The passwd also

 Password Changes

-stored password.
-The user has only one chance to enter the
+encrypted and compared to the stored value.
+The user has only one

-correct password.
-The superuser is permitted to bypass this step
+attempt to enter the correct password.
+The superuser can bypass

-is checked to see if the user is permitted to change the password
+checked to determine if the user is permitted to change the

-at this time.
-If not, passwd refuses to change the password and
+password at this time.
+If not, passwd refuses to change the

 The user is then prompted twice for a replacement password.
 The